Skip to main content

 What Is TradingView?

-TradingView is a charting and analysis platform that lives entirely in your browser.
-Over 100 million traders around the world use it.
-It doesn't tie you to one broker — you can link it to dozens of them, like Interactive Brokers or tastytrade, and place trades straight from the charts.
+TradingView lives entirely in your browser.
+Over 100 million traders use it globally.
+It doesn't tie you to a single broker — you can link it to Interactive Brokers, tastytrade, or dozens of others and place trades straight from the charts.
 For more on customizing your TradingView charts, see this guide on changing between line and candle charts.
-What makes it stand out is its clean, easy-to-use design, a huge library of more than 400 built-in indicators, plus over 100,000 community-created indicators.
-On top of that, there's a lively social trading side where people share chart ideas and Pine Script strategies.
+Its clean design, 400+ built-in indicators, and over 100,000 community-created scripts make it a go-to for technical analysis.
+There's also a social trading side where people share chart ideas and Pine Script strategies.

 What Is Thinkorswim?

-What makes it stand out is how powerful it is, especially for options traders.
-You can write your own custom scripts with ThinkScript, build your own stock scanners, set up multi-leg option trades, and watch real-time risk analytics—all with tools that feel more like what a professional trading desk would use.
-It’s not just a basic app; it’s a full desktop platform that gives you a lot of control and insight, which is why many active traders in the U.S. rely on it.
+Where ToS really shines is options trading.
+You can write custom scripts with ThinkScript, build stock scanners, set up multi-leg option trades, and watch real-time risk analytics — tools that feel like what a professional trading desk uses.
+It's a full desktop platform with serious control and depth.
+That's why many active US traders rely on it.

 FeatureTradingViewThinkorswim